9.1 PRIMITIVE EXTRACTION

 As technology progressed people realized that they could improve on the natural jointing by using very simple chisels for digging grooves along predetermined lines, in order to create an artificial joint through which the rock would fracture.
 A good example can be seen within the Moorish castle at Sintra, Portugal (Fig. 164), built not very much earlier than 1100 AD.

-See the two grooves already chiseled on the granite boulder located within the castle area.
-Along one of the grooves a neat break has already been accomplished (fig. 165).
+Now, figure 165 shows two lines of grooves already chiseled on the granite boulder located within the castle area.
 Surely this is a block in preparation for repairing the wall.

 Another, interesting example, is the extraction of rock salt in a deposit near Rio Maior, in Portugal.
 Its extraction method is quite unique.
 The deposit is located in a rather large but enclosed aquifer within a limestone succession containing a salt diapir.
 The water of this aquifer dilutes the rock salt, reaching a concentration seven times greater than the one of the Atlantic at the coast approximately 30km W of this deposit.
 Thus, instead of having to mine the rock salt underground, the saturated water is simply drawn from a well (fig. 166)